 Annual recurring revenue is the amount of revenue your business generates from recurring customers each year.

-Tracking this helps you to understand your overall business performance and growth rate and forecast future revenue.
+Tracking this helps you to understand your overall business performance and growth rate, and forecast future revenue.
 This is ideal if you have annual contracts or plans with customers.

 Why is it important to track?

-It provides a clear and consistent measure of the predictable revenue generated from subscriptions over a year.
+ARR provides a clear and consistent measure of the predictable revenue generated from subscriptions over a year.

 This metric is essential for assessing a business’s health and scalability.
 It allows management and investors to gauge financial stability, plan for future growth, and make informed strategic decisions.